plotly/react-plotly.js/README.md

 ### Props

+**Note**: for the time being, this component may mutate its `layout` and `data` props in response to user input, going against React rules.
+This behaviour will change in the near future.

 | Prop | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |
 | `data` | `Array` | `[]` | list of trace objects |